AbioticSpoon/A-secret-diary-with-passport-authentication/README.md

 # A-secret-diary-with-passport-authentication
-A node.Js project with user authentication using Passport js.
+### A node.Js project with user authentication using Passport js.
 Sign in or login using using credentials and create a secret diary.

-//prerequesite
+prerequisite
 node must be installed

 To run
-run "npm install" to install all the dependencies. run "npm run dev" to run the project
+run `npm install` to install all the dependencies. run `npm run dev` to run the project.